kpedro88/magiconfig/README.md

 * values provided in a config file satisfy the "required" attribute of any such arguments specified in the parser
 * types specified for dests in argparse arguments are enforced for attributes imported from a config file
   * exception: if multiple types are specified for a single dest, types are ignored in imported attributes
+* dests can be obtained from nested configs by using dots in the dest names

 ## Examples